-The majority of transgender clients served by RWHAP are racial and ethnic minorities.
-Approximately 88 percent of transgender clients are from racial and ethnic minority populations.
-About 53 percent of transgender clients identify as black/African American, which is
+- The majority of transgender clients served by RWHAP are from racial and ethnic minority populations.

+Among transgender clients served, 88.4 percent are from racial and ethnic minority populations.
+Approximately 54.1 percent of transgender clients served by RWHAP identify as black/African American, which is higher than the national RWHAP average (47.1 percent).